Thursday, October 7, 1976

 Monday, October 11, 1976

 I am off from my babysitting job today.
-I went to pick Elisabeth up from school instead of taking her to the daycare, I brought her with me to buy a birthday present for the girl I babysit.
+I went to pick Elisabeth up from school instead of taking her to the daycare, and brought her with me to buy a birthday present for the girl I babysit.

 When it was time for bed, I got the couch ready.
-Ever since Bent has been gone, Elisabeth sleeps in the room where mom sleeps and I can have the sofa to myself.
+Ever since Bent has been gone, Elisabeth sleeps in the room where Mom sleeps, and I can have the sofa to myself.
 Now I just wish I could get rid of that noisy clock on the wall!

 Tuesday, October 12, 1976

 I went to boil some water so that I could wash myself.
-Now that it is fall it is even colder standing in front of that drafty old window.
+Now that it is fall, it is even colder standing in front of that drafty old window.
 I ended up only washing my hair because it was just too cold standing there on that frozen floor to wash the rest of me.
 It takes so long for the second pot of water to boil.
 I wonder how they could stand it in the old days when they didn’t have any other way to wash themselves.

 Wednesday, October 13, 1976

-When I rode my bike back to the house it was raining hard.
+When I rode my bike back to the house, it was raining hard.
 I rode my bike as fast as I could.
 By the time I got back, I was soaked.

 Thursday, October 14, 1976

-When it was time for Elisabeth to get off from school I asked Mom if I could go get her.
-Mom said no because Elisabeth had to get used to the daycare!
 I felt bad for Elisabeth because I remembered what it had been like for me to go to daycare.
-When I got to Elisabeth’s school to pick her up, Elisabeth asked me why she couldn’t go home.
-I told her that mom wanted her to get used to the daycare.
+When I picked Elisabeth from school, she asked why she couldn’t go home.
+I told her that Mom wanted her to get used to the daycare.
 Elisabeth was sad.
-I told her that once we got to the daycare I would stay with her for a while, and I did.
+I told her that once we got to the daycare, I would stay with her for a while, and I did.
 It just breaks my heart that I can’t bring her back to the house with me.

 Friday, October 15, 1976